- The Washington Times - Thursday, November 20, 2025

 “In effect, FBI SES executives are exempt from the type of counterintelligence investigations that have been conducted against other public officials, including President Donald Trump,” it said.
 “For instance, the FBI received information that a retired FBI assistant director had classified information at his home.”

-However, the disclosure said that a senior counterintelligence official decided not to open a counterintelligence operation against the retired FBI executive, and no action was taken.
+The disclosure said a senior counterintelligence official decided not to initiate an operation against the retired FBI executive, and no action was taken.

-Several employees working in ICEC attempted to persuade a second senior counterintelligence official of the Global Operation Section “to open the investigation against the retired SES executive who illegally stole and possessed the classified information,” the disclosure said, but the second senior counterintelligence official refused to move forward on the investigation.
+Several employees in the Internal Counterespionage Cell attempted to persuade a second senior counterintelligence official of the Global Operation Section “to open the investigation against the retired SES executive who illegally stole and possessed the classified information,” the disclosure said.
+The second senior counterintelligence official refused to proceed with the investigation.

-The second senior counterintelligence official was one of the FBI executives responsible for the Mar-a-Lago raid investigation, when President Trump’s Florida estate was searched by the FBI in August 2022 to investigate the alleged improper removal and storage of classified government documents, according to the whistleblower.
+The second senior counterintelligence official was one of the FBI executives responsible for the Mar-a-Lago raid, when the FBI searched Mr. Trump’s Florida estate in August 2022 to investigate the alleged improper removal and storage of classified government documents, the whistleblower said.

-Additionally, the disclosure said the second senior counterintelligence official worked on an off-the-books operation against the first Trump campaign that was launched by former FBI Director James Comey in 2015.
+The disclosure said the second senior counterintelligence official was involved in an off-the-books operation targeting the first Trump campaign.
+FBI Director James B. Comey launched the operation in 2015.

 “To make matters worse, SES executives are not required to recuse themselves from investigations when they are identified as being part of the subject pool when it involves an unknown subject,” the disclosure said.